-In this talk, he discusses the state of the art in machine learning and how it translates to business impact.
-Carin will present examples of how modern machine learning is transforming business in several sectors, including healthcare delivery, security and back-office business processing.
+Larry Carin, one of the world’s most published machine learning researchers, discusses the state of the art in machine learning and how it translates to business impact.
+Along the way, Larry shares examples of how modern machine learning is transforming business in several sectors, including healthcare delivery, security, and back-office business processing.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?